-Pursuant to Planning Code Section 152.1, the proposed project is not required to provide any off-street loading spaces, because it does not include more than 100,000 gsf of residential use.
-There is an on-street loading zone on the east side of Norfolk Street in front of the project site.
-During a midday field observation, this loading zone was unoccupied and available for use.16 The proposed project would generate less than one loading trip per day, which equates to an average peak-hour loading demand of less than one space.17 The peak loading demand for the proposed project could be met by existing on-street loading zone.
+Pursuant to Planning Code Section 152.1, the proposed project is required to provide one off-street loading space, because it includes more than 10,001 but less than 30,000 square feet of office uses.
+There is an onstreet loading zone on Harrison Street, in front of the project site.
+The proposed project would generate approximately 4.5 loading trips per day, which equates to an average peak-hour loading demand of less than one loading trip per hour.
+The peak loading demand for the proposed project could be met by the existing on-street loading zone.